liqotech/liqo/docs/installation/install.md

 az login
 ```

-Before continuing, you should export a few variables about the properties of your cluster:
+Before continuing, you should export the following variables with some information about your cluster:

 ```bash
 # The resource group where the cluster is created